huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 theme = ['my-shortcodes', 'base-theme', 'hyde']
 ```

-To be honest, I'm not sure if it will work, or if there are any potential side effects, e.g. conflicted names in CSS/SCSS, JavaScript, or even shortcodes.
+To be honest, I'm not sure if it will work for any combinations of themes, or if there are any potential side effects, e.g. conflicted names in CSS/SCSS, JavaScript, or even shortcodes.
 I just didn't try it yet.

-The first thing I tried is cherry-picking what I need from DoIt theme and integrate it with Docsy, and it was succssful.
-I'll describe how I do it in the next section.
+The first thing I tried is cherry-picking what I need from DoIt theme and integrate it with Docsy, and I'm happy with the result.

 ## Adding Admonitions to Docsy Theme

-To add admonition shortcodes from DoIt theme to an existing Hugo website with Docsy theme, follow steps below.
+In this section, I'll describe how I extract admonition shortcodes from DoIt theme, do some tweaks, then integrate them to an existing Hugo website with Docsy theme.

 {{% admonition type=note title="Note" open=true %}}
 If you're using another theme other than Docsy, the steps might be a little bit different.